 Jim and Vicki Chu Legacy Award

-The purpose of the Jim and Vicki Chu Legacy Award is to provide support for students in the Law Enforcement Studies Diploma (LESD) or Bachelor of Law Enforcement Studies (BLES) programs to participate in an established JIBC international learning exchange experience (i.e, LESD International Exchange with Waterford Institute of Technology and BLES International Exchange with the University of Portsmouth).
+The purpose of the Jim and Vicki Chu Legacy Award is to provide support for students in the Law Enforcement Studies Diploma (LESD) or Bachelor of Law Enforcement Studies (BLES) programs to participate in an established JIBC international learning exchange experience (i.e, LESD International Exchange with the Waterford Institute of Technology and BLES International Exchange with the University of Portsmouth).

 The Jim and Vicki Chu Legacy Award will be one award annually of $4,000.

 Proudly supported by the Peter & Joanne Brown Foundation and The JIBC Foundation

 - Applicants must be a Canadian citizen or permanent resident of Canada for at least one year.

 - Applicants have not previously received a Jim and Vicki Chu Legacy Award or One World International Scholarship (LESD students applying as BLES applicants)

 - Enrollment in the Law Enforcement Studies Diploma (LESD) or Bachelor of Law Enforcement Studies (BLES) programs.
 Preference to students currently enrolled in their second year of studies for LESD applicants only.